• Products

 • Will those experts have the time and resources for this project?

-Read more about deciding to make vs. buy a robotics solution
+Read more about deciding to make or buy a robotics solution

 Balancing end-user costs and calculating ROI

-Over the past decade, developers greatly reduced the retail cost of AMRs.
-Now, trimming off another few hundred dollars just doesn’t matter anymore.
+Over the past decade, developers have greatly reduced the retail cost of AMRs.
+Decreasing the list price by a few hundred dollars will not significantly increase demand for mobile robots.

-That means your robots must be more efficient.
-So much so that your customers need smaller fleets than if they went with a competitor.
-That long-run savings will outweigh the initial cost for them.
+To increase demand, robots must be more efficient.
+If customers can achieve the same throughput with smaller fleets than a competing option, the long-run savings will outweigh the initial cost.

 How do you know if you have the right vendor?
 Will their solutions solve your specific problem statements?
 Or are the tools too generalized to work for you?

-ifm has leveraged decades of experience in sensors and automation.
-This expertise allows us to bring unprecedented new solutions to robotics before anyone else.
+ifm has leveraged decades of experience in sensors and automation to build new solutions designed to address the unique challenges facing the mobile robotics industry.

-You can browse our obstacle detection system products.
-Or, reach out to us directly for more information.
+Explore the obstacle detection system or reach out directly for more information.

 Gain a competitive edge

-Are you ready to take your mobile robot development to the next level?
-Fill out the form or contact Tim McCarver directly at tim.mccarver@ifm.com
+If you would like to discuss your mobile robot application or see a product demo, fill out the form or contact Tim McCarver directly at tim.mccarver@ifm.com